 But hold a moment.
 You’re not just going to settle for that, are you?

 It’s an understandable fear to have.
 And yet we’ve heard anecdotally from so many successful freelancers that, once they did it, they realised their fears were unfounded.
-More than that, it turns out raising your rates can actually increase your client base.
+More than that, it turns out raising your rates can increase your client base.

 Why?
 Simple psychology.
 If your services cost more, people assume your work will be of a higher standard.